hernandezsports/cs305/README.md

 # cs305
 ** Version 1.0

-Sample readme for CS305 in NAU
+Sample readme for NAU CS305

 # New Module